fieryhenry/BCSFE-Python/README.md

 8. Click `Ok` then `Ok` again then `Ok` again.

 9. Relaunch powershell and maybe restart your whole pc, and try the command again.

-   If this method is too dificult, just use a root file explorer instead and manually get the files that you want.
-The path that you will need is:
+If this method is too difficult, just use a root file explorer instead
+    and manually get the files that you want.
+The path that you will need is: `/data/data/jp.co.ponos.battlecatsen/files/SAVE_DATA`
-   `/data/data/jp.co.ponos.battlecatsen/files/SAVE_DATA`

-### Main tutorial

-At the moment you will need either a rooted device or a rooted android emulator.
-I recommed LDPlayer, Nox, or MEmu.
-Bluestacks is also an option but is more difficult to root as it doesn't have a built in option.
-If you are using an emulator you can transfer your save data from your main device to it using the in-game transfer menu and then transfer back to your device after editing your save.

-1. Install python (If you haven't already) https://www.python.org/downloads/

-2. Enter the command: `py -m pip install -U battle-cats-save-editor` into cmd or another terminal to install the editor.
-If that doesn't work then use `python` instead of `py` in the command

-3. Connect your rooted device to your pc or start up your rooted emulator

-4. Then enter the command: `py -m BCSFE_Python` to run the editor.
-If that doesn't work then use `python` instead of `py` in the command

-5. Choose the option to `Get the save data from the game automatically using adb` and enter the game version that you are using.

-6. If you get the `No device with an adb connection can be found, please connect one and try again.` error message then you haven't setup your adb correctly, so you may need to go into the settings in your emulator (If using one) and make sure adb is enabled.

-7. If you get a parsing error, or nothing seems to happen then please join the [discord server](https://discord.gg/DvmMgvn5ZB) and report it to me directly or in #bug-reports

-8. Then edit what you want.
-You can either enter the numbers asigned to each feature, or a word to search for a feature e.g entering catfood will run the Cat Food feature and entering cats will show you all the features that have cats in their name.

-9. Your edits won't be saved automatically so you'll need to go into the `Save Management` option and choose one of the first 3 options.
-A shortcut for re-launching the game is to enter `(r` into the the editor.

-If you want a video to follow instead then watch the tutorial video [here](https://www.youtube.com/watch?v=xBnGR1A3A-U)

-### How to fix "This save data is currently acitve elsewhere"
+### How to fix "This save data is currently active elsewhere" or "The current Save Data is in violation"

-I don't really know how this error occurs because I've gotten it even with an untouched account after repeatedly `Save Data to Server` and then `Cancel Save Data Transfer` but anyway here's how to fix it:

-1. Rename your current save to something like `SAVE_DATA_main` to keep track easily

-2. Open the editor, select any save and then run the feature in `Save Management` to `Clear save data`

-3. Then open the game, select a langauge and accept all of the agreements.

-4. Open the editor and get the save data using adb

-5. Close the editor

-6. Rename the new save data to `SAVE_DATA_new` to keep track easily

-7. Open the editor and select the `SAVE_DATA_main` save file.
+1. You will need to get access to save data so you will need a rooted device / emulator, so look at the first part of the `Using a rooted device` tutorial.

-8. Go into the `Inquiry Code / Token` menu and run the feature to `Fix elsewhere error / Unban account`
+2. Select the option in `Inquiry Code / Token` to `Fix elsewhere error / Unban account`

-9. Select `SAVE_DATA_new`

-10. Then go into `Save Management` and pick one of the first 3 options

-11. Open the game and you should be able to play (You may need to press `Play` a few times)

-12. I recommed you remove all cat food, rare tickets, platinum tickets, and legend tickets from your save file to avoid getting banned.
-Although it might not make a difference.
+3. It may take some time but after, you should be able to choose one of the options in save management to push the save data to the game.

+4. If you press play you may get a `The current Save Data is in violation` message, if so press ok and try again and it should go away, if it doesn't then either you've done something wrong or the process didn't work.
+You may need to follow the tutorial in the second part of the old help video [here](https://www.youtube.com/watch?v=xBnGR1A3A-U) (3:40) and use the `Old Fix elsewhere error / Unban account (needs 2 save files)` feature instead

 ### How to unban an account

-You can get banned for editing in any amount of cat food, rare tickets, platinum tickets  (not platinum shards), or legend tickets.
+You can get banned for editing in any amount of cat food, rare tickets, platinum tickets or legend tickets.

 The way you fix it is the same method as the elsewhere fix, so just follow that.

+##### How to prevent a ban in the future

+- Instead of editing in platinum tickets use the `Platinum Shards` feature

+- Instead of editing in rare tickets use the `Normal Ticket Max Trade Progress (allows for unbannable rare tickets)` feature

-To avoid getting banned in the future instead of hacking in cat food, just edit everything in that you can buy with cat food, e.g battle items, catamins, xp, leadership for energy, etc and just hack in the cats/upgrades you want instead of editing in rare tickets, platinum tickets or legend tickets.
+- Instead of hacking in cat food, just edit everything in that you can buy with cat food, e.g battle items, catamins, xp, energy refills (leaderships), etc. If you really want catfood then you can clear and unclear catnip missions with the feature `Catnip Challenges / Missions` then entering 1 when asked.
+You'll need to collect the catfood in-game after each clear though

-### Why can't I upload save data to the game servers?

-Since 10.4 the transfer system has been secured better, so it is much more difficult to do anything.
-The difference between downloading and uploading save data is that there is a signature (Nyanko-Signature) that is generated.
-(There are other things too such as authorization but you can get that by doing other different requests to the servers anyway).
-So until I know how that signature is generated root is still required.
+- Instead of hacking in tickets, just hack in the cats/upgrades you want directly